osrsbox/osrsbox.github.io/_posts/2018-08-27-watercooler-new-item-id-search-tool.md

 import org.json.simple.JSONArray;
 {% endhighlight %}

 This was the last step to modify the RuneLite client to support JSON generation.
-Later in the article I briefly discuss how to actually use the _JSON Simple_ library to create JSON objects containing item metadata.
+Later in the article, I briefly discuss how to actually use the _JSON Simple_ library to create JSON objects containing item metadata.

 ## Writing the RuneLite ItemScraper Plugin